dondi3go/supersynk/README.md

 ## TODO

-* [ ] Not same JSON structure in request and in response ... problem ?
+* [x] Not same JSON structure in request and in response ... problem ?

+* [ ] reduce size of keywords

 * [ ] In object Channel :
     * Store a timestamp for each host update